assay-it/doc/docs/introduction.md

 Standard Golang library implement a low-level protocol interfaces, which requires knowledge about the protocol itself, understanding of Golang implementation aspects, and a bit of boilerplate coding.
 It also misses standardized chaining (composition) of individual requests.

-`assay-it` uses [ᵍ🆄🆁🅻 library](https://github.com/fogfish/gurl) that provides type and and pure functional languages to express communication behavior by hiding the networking complexity.
-It implements a declarative approach for testing of network protocols.
-Domain Specific Language declared by the library is genue and pure Golang code so that standard tools are in use.
+`assay-it` uses [ᵍ🆄🆁🅻 library](https://github.com/fogfish/gurl) that provides type safe and and pure functional languages to express communication behavior by hiding the networking complexity.
+It implements a declarative approach for testing of distributed application.
+For the simplicity reason, testing suites are implemented using Domain Specific Language, which is genue and pure Golang syntax (actual GOlang code).

-The composition of individual networking operation to complex networking computations and represent them as pure computation is a philosophy casted on the test suite development.
+The development process of testing suites pitches for the composition of individual networking operations into pure computations.

 ## Use cases

-tbd

-## Usage

-tbd
+`assay-it` is built with automation to **confirm quality** and **eliminate risks** as a key feature along the development process of distributed application.
+With this tool engineering teams build continuous proofs of the quality helps to eliminate defects at earlier phases of the feature lifecycle, ensuring that software assets are always in a release-ready state.

+`assay-it` implements both local and CI workflows, which are capable to validate quality of every single commit deployed into the cloud.

+Hopefully you find it useful, and the docs easy to follow.
+{: .fs-6 .fw-300 }

+Feel free to [create an issue](https://github.com/assay-it/assay-it/issues) if you find something that's not clear and [join our discussions](https://github.com/assay-it/assay-it/discussions) to chat with other users and maintainers.